mshakhomirov/datawarehouseAdvanced/Project 2/Milestones/M1/Shakhomirov_S2_LP2_M1_SE.md

 # Solution Explanation
 ## App logic would be the following:
 - AWS Cloudwatch event will trigger Lambda each time new file lands in *S3 bucket*.
-- Lambda will get BigQuery credentials from `./your-service-account.json` file and authenticate with the service.
+- Lambda will get BigQuery credentials from `./your-service-account.json` file and authenticate the service.
-- Then Lambda will evaluate the size of this file and if it is too big it will paginate it.
 - Looping through each table in `./config.json` Lambda will perform a batch insert operation into a relevant table in **BigQuery**.

 ## app.js